 The first Roman capital of the new province of Britannia was established at Colchester.
 However, the Romans to realised the strategic importance of the River Thames as a communication and transport highway.
 A small existing settlement, Londinium (London), was built up to become a trade and administrative centre.
 The name "Londinium" is thought to be pre-Roman (and possibly pre-Celtic).

-Prasutagus, ruler of the Iceni tribe, who occupied roughly what is now Norfolk, ruled as an independent vassal of Rome.
-Prastagus died in around 59 AD, bequeathing his lands jointly to his daughters and the Roman Emperor, however the lands of the Icceni were annexed to Rome and when his widow Bouddica protested she was flogged, her daughters were raped.
+Prasutagus, the ruler of the Iceni tribe, who occupied roughly what is now Norfolk, ruled as an independent vassal of Rome.
+Prasutagus died in around 59 AD, bequeathing his lands jointly to his daughters and the Roman Emperor, however, the lands of the Iceni were annexed to Rome and when his widow Boudica protested she was flogged, her daughters were raped.

-In the year 60 or 61 A.D., when the Roman governor, Gaius Suetonius Paulinus, was conducting a campaign against rebels the Druids on Anglesey in north Wales, Boudica and the Iceni, in alliance with the Trinovantes and other neighbouring tribes, rose in revolt against the rule of Rome.
-Striking at symbols of the hated Roman occupation, the British rebels marched on the poorly defended Roman colony of Camulodunum (Colchester), which was the the former capitol of the Trinovantes, the city was totally destroyed.
+In the year 60 or 61 A.D., when the Roman governor, Gaius Suetonius Paulinus, was conducting a campaign against rebels the Druids on Anglesey in north Wales, Boudica and the Iceni, in alliance with the Trinovantes and other neighbouring tribes rose in revolt against the rule of Rome.
+Striking at symbols of the hated Roman occupation, the British rebels marched on the poorly defended Roman colony of Camulodunum (Colchester), which was the former capital of the Trinovantes, the city was totally destroyed.

 Hearing news of the uprising, Suetonius marched hastily along Watling Street to Londinium (London).
 Londinium was strategically abandoned to the rebels who burnt it down, no prisoners were taken and no mercy was shown, all those left within the city were slaughtered.